hitechshell/usbload-balong/README.md

 Raminit, as the name suggests, is responsible for initializing RAM.
 This is a small (about 4kb) file that is loaded into small RAM, which does not require initialization.

+Source code and build instructions can be found at https://github.com/hitechshell/balong-raminit

 ## What is payload?

 Any binary file that is compiled to run on a suitable architecture.
 For example U-Boot or legacy bootloader from vendor.